vtu-datatools/rrchackathon/README.md

 		<li> Create a user interface for data visualization and analysis</li>
 		<li> UI must include search functions and must display data on a map</li>
 		<li> Allow users to input rental information they are willing to provide</li>
-		<li> Verify provided information with pictographic proof.
-(Photo of reciept or screenshot of e-transfer)</li>
+		<li> Verify provided information with pictographic proof. (ex.
+Photo of reciept or screenshot of e-transfer)</li>
 		<li><strong>BONUS:</strong> Automatically tweet alerts when new online rental postings are 4% or higher relative to the price already listed in the database for that address.(#vanRE #RealRentControl)</li>
 	</ul>
 </p>
 <p>5) The finished project will be open source and as much collaboration as possible is encouraged.</p>
 <p>6) Our goal is to make a single project.
 Different parts will be worked on by teams of participants.
-No matter your technical interests, including data analysis, web developent, UX, graphic design, etc. There is a place for you at this event.</p>
+No matter your technical interests, including data analysis, web developent, UX, graphic design, etc. there is a place for you at this event.</p>

 <h3>Community:</h3>
-<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to connect with other coders that plan to participate.</p>
+<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to connect with other coders that are going to participate.
+Join the channels that interest you and start making the plan for our build with the other skilled participants.</p>

 <h3>Suggested Resources:</h3>
 <ul>